tum-pbs/PhiFlow/documentation/gui.md

 Now that the network inputs are set up, the network can be built.
 The use of `with self.model_scope()` ensures that the network parameters can be saved and loaded automatically and from the GUI.
 The `l2_loss` is part of Φ-*Flow*'s n-d math package but a regular TensorFlow loss can also be used.
-The inherited method `minimize` sets up the optimizer.
+The inherited method `add_objective` sets up the optimizer.
 This optimizer will be used in the default `step` implementation.

 The following block sets up the database by registering the required fields and adding all scenes from one category (see [the data documentation](data.md) for more).
 The call to `finalize_setup` is mandatory in the constructor and sets up the TensorFlow summary as well as database iterators.